-These consents are synchronized with Pardot to ensure that both systems and its users are respectful of the end customer’s preferences at all times.
+These consents are synchronized with Pardot to ensure that both systems and their users are respectful of the end customer’s preferences at all times.

 Here is a rundown of the various tasks that will need to be done if you are building this in-house.